3 Ways That Being Heart-Healthy Helps Your Brain

 High blood sugar levels may cause inflammation, which can harm brain cells and increase the risk of memory problems.
 Low blood sugar levels may be problematic, too: New research has shown that people with a history of very high and very low blood sugar levels are six times as likely to develop dementia.

-2. Aiming for optimal blood pressure
+2. Aim for 120 on blood pressure readings

 3. Quitting smoking